plotly/plotly.github.io/_posts/plotly2/2016-10-04-how-to-add-a-subplot.md

  - title: Create a Plot
    sub-steps:
-    - copy: "After your data's been added, go to GRAPH on the left-hand side, then 'Create'.
+    - copy: "After adding your data go to GRAPH on the left-hand side, then 'Create'.
 Choose your 'Chart type', and add your traces using the X and Y dropdown (this section is different depending on the chart type)."
       img: "![Subplot Trace](../static/images/graph-with-multiple-axes-with-excel/subplot xy values.png)"

  - title: Select a Subplot